 "I am a businesswoman, not because I chose to be one, but because I decided to continue on the path that Larry and I started 39 years ago," she said Wednesday speaking to a roomful of teen participants in Canyons District's 8th

 annual Job Shadow Day.
 "For as long as I'm able or have anything to say about the Larry H. Miller Group of companies, I will continue to promote the values upon which it was built and continue our commitment to make the communities where we do business better places to live, to work and to play."

-Every year in February, a cohort of CSD students get a chance to spend half-a-day shadowing professionals in marketing, architecture, public works, medicine, or finance — to name just a few of the fields — and then network with their sponsors over lunch.
-This year, 89 students and 41 companies took part in the event, which marks the beginning of Career and Technical Education Month
+Every year in February, a cohort of CSD students get a chance to spend half-a-day shadowing professionals in fields, such as, marketing, architecture, public works, medicine, or finance —and then network with their sponsors over lunch.
+This year about 100 students and 40 companies took part in the event, which marks the beginning of Career and Technical Education Month

 Gail Miller, who headlined the luncheon at the Gathering Place at Gardner Village, commended the high school-age students for taking advantage of opportunities to test-drive professions before enrolling in college or launching into their careers.
 Nevertheless, she encouraged them to embrace future unknowns with the curiosity of a lifelong learner.
 "Learn everything you can everywhere you go, because it isn't just your schooling that will teach you," Miller said.
 "Every experience you have is an opportunity to grow and learn and enrich your life."

 Gail and Larry Miller had five children under the age of 12 when they moved from Colorado to Utah to buy their first dealership.
 Larry, who gotten his start as a parts manager for a Toyota dealership, "worked hard and I worked hard at home raising the family," she said.
 "Every penny we raised, we saved or invested."
 With about $80,000 in savings and a loan, the high school sweethearts took a chance — the first of many — and opened their first shop.